Voxelazy/ETH-Intermediate-Projects/README.md

 # ETH-Intermediate-Projects
-This is my Assessment Project for the ETH Intermediate Course Module 1 from Metacrafters.
+These are my Assessment Projects for the ETH Intermediate Course from Metacrafters.